6808/6808.github.io/labs/lab3.md

   `GLKVector3DotProduct(a, b)`                                      Returns the sum over components of the element-wise product of a and b.
   `GLKMatrix3`                                                      A 3×3 matrix data type.
 See its definition for details.
   `GLKMatrix3MakeWithRows`                                          Accepts three vectors and returns a 3×3 matrix.
+  `GLKMatrix3MakeWithQuaternion`                                    Accepts a quaternion and returns a 3×3 matrix.
   `GLKMatrix3MultiplyVector3(M, a)`                                 Returns the result of a matrix-vector product.
+  `GLKMatrix3Scale`                                                 Returns a 3×3 matrix scaled by three scaling factors.
   `GLKQuaternionFromCMQuaternion(motion.attitude.quaternion)`       Our helper function which converts between CoreMotion\'s rotation data type and GLKit\'s.
   `GLKVector3FromCMAcceleration(motion.userAcceleration)`           Our helper function which converts between CoreMotion\'s acceleration data type and GLKit\'s vector data type.